 You can also follow up with relevant information, links to articles, and other content.
 If you've stored these items in an online knowledge base, don't forget to send the links to that out to participants.

-9. Tailor content to virtual learning
+9. Specifically tailor your content for virtual learning environments.

 Even though it may be easier in many ways, there isn't a one-to-one relationship between in-person and virtual learning content.